 The Canon EOS R7 does a great job of giving high-speed performance and generally high image quality.
 However, with the EOS R7, you’re left with the choice of just three APS-C lenses, in comparison to over 40 X-Mount lenses for the Fujifilm X system, over 22 E-Mount (APS-C) lenses for the Sony system, and over 100 Micro Four Thirds lenses for Micro Four Thirds cameras.

 If you’re a Canon EOS RF system user, who wants a slightly smaller camera body, high-speed shooting, and want to use full-frame lenses with a 1.6x crop, then the Canon EOS R7 could make for an excellent second camera body.
-If you’re coming to the system with no existing lenses, then you need to make sure you’re happy with the lenses on offer from Canon, as there really is a limited choice, unless you use full-frame lenses.
+If you’re coming to the system with no existing lenses, then make sure you’re happy with the lenses on offer from Canon, as the choice really is limited, unless you use full-frame lenses.

-The rear command wheel is another interesting choice, where a standard, normal command wheel would have done the job and been much less awkward to use.
-It didn’t take us too long to get used to the command wheel, but if there was a standard rear dial, we wouldn’t have had to get used to anything, and we’d be able to pick up the camera and start using it straight away.
-The joystick being in the centre of this dial is also another annoyance that could have been avoided.
+The rear command wheel is another interesting decision, where a standard, normal command wheel would have done the job and been much less awkward to use.
+It didn’t take us too long to get used to the command wheel, but with a standard rear dial, we could have picked up the camera and used it straight away, with nothing new to get the hang of.
+The joystick being in the centre of this dial is also another design annoyance that was avoidable.

 The screen looks great, but the electronic viewfinder (EVF) feels a little bit like an afterthought compared to the resolution and magnification on offer in other cameras such as the Fujifilm X-T3/X-T4/X-T5.
 It’s not a massive issue as the EVF still looks good, and gives accurate colour and exposure information.
-Image quality is very good, but for the best results you’re going to need to use a full-frame RF lens or EF lenses with an adapter, and it’s a real shame that the only RF-S lenses are zoom lenses designed to be compact, rather than designed for optimum image quality.
+Image quality is very good, but the best results will need the use a full-frame RF lens or EF lenses with an adapter.
+It’s a real shame that the only RF-S lenses are zoom lenses designed to be compact, rather than designed for optimum image quality.

-Overall, in our time with the Canon EOS R7, the camera performed almost flawlessly, with great results possible, with the only issues being the lack of lens choice.
-Whether you’re looking for a camera for stills or video, the high-speed and high-quality output of the R7 certainly makes for an appealing camera, however, without additional lenses it could easily feel limiting.
+Overall, in our time with the Canon EOS R7, the camera performed almost flawlessly, with great results possible; the only issue being the lack of lens choice.
+Whether you’re looking for a camera for stills or video, the high-speed and high-quality output of the R7 certainly makes for an appealing camera.
+However, without additional dedicated lenses it could easily feel limiting.